worthington10TW/worthington10TW/_posts/2020-11-25-getting-started-with-elasticsearch.markdown

 Sometimes our data is much more complex than what the basic fields can accomodate for.
 We have a few different methods for storing more complex data structures.

 These methods all have a use, however they also all have drawbacks.
-Its important to think about what type would be best for your usecase for each field.
-The cleaners your data is going in, the easier it will be to search later.
+It's important to think about what type would be best for your use case for each field.
+The cleaner your data is going in, the easier it will be to search later.
+When populating our search engine it helps to think about the value the engine will produce and how searches will be performed.

 ##### Object

+The simplest form of our complex data structures is simply a single object.

+In this example we have split our name into its own object of parts.

 ```json
 {